phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Trump Tweets: 167619
+#Total Number of Tweets: 649705
-#Number of Sanders Tweets: 130972
+#Number of Clinton Tweets: 193692
-#Number of Cruz Tweets: 120886
+#Number of Trump Tweets: 168022
-#Number of Rubio Tweets: 27202
+#Number of Sanders Tweets: 131308
-#Number of Carson Tweets: 8235
+#Number of Cruz Tweets: 121163
-#Total Number of Tweets:
+#Number of Rubio Tweets: 27256
-#Number of Clinton Tweets:
+#Number of Carson Tweets: 8265
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---